Paul Marcarelli

-Paul Marcarelli (born May 24, 1970) is an American actor, who is currently the spokesperson for T-Mobile.
+Paul Marcarelli (born May 24, 1970) is an American actor.
 He is best known for being the ubiquitous "Test Man" character in commercials ("Can you hear me now?") for Verizon Wireless from 2002 to 2011.
 He appeared in all of his Verizon commercials wearing a gray Verizon jacket and his own horn-rimmed glasses.

 Early life and education

 Marcarelli is a native of North Haven, Connecticut, and graduated from North Haven High School.
 Marcarelli then received his bachelor's degree in English from Fairfield University in 1992, having been a member of Theatre Fairfield, the resident production company.

 Acting career

 A founding member of New York's Mobius Group Productions in 1998, Marcarelli produced and performed in works by Eric Bogosian, Warren Leight, and Richard Nelson.
 Mobius's production of The Adding Machine, in which he played the lead role, garnered the award for excellence in overall production from the New York International Fringe Festival in 2001; and his 2005 production, Bridezilla Strikes Back! starring Cynthia Silver, which The New York Times called "irresistible," won the Fringe's overall excellence award for an outstanding solo show.

 Marcarelli is also a founding member of the Table Ten Films production company.
 He co-wrote the storyline for the 2011 independent film The Green, for which he also wrote the screenplay.

 Marcarelli wrote and produced the feature film Clutter, starring Carol Kane and Natasha Lyonne.
 The film won Best Film at the Harlem International Film Festival and was nominated for the New American Cinema Award in 2013.